Forks of Salmon, California

-Forks of Salmon is an unincorporated community of Siskiyou County in northern California, USA.
+Forks of Salmon is an unincorporated community of Siskiyou County in northern California, United States.
 The town is situated at the confluence of the north and south forks of the Salmon River, hence its name.
 The ZIP Code is 96031.
-The community is inside area code 530.
+The community is served by area code 530.
 The area is very sparsely populated and has no utility-provided electricity or cellular service.
 Over 98% of the surrounding land is national forest managed by the U.S. Forest Service.

 History

 Prior to colonization in 1850, Forks of Salmon was the site of several Konomihu villages.
-It then became a California Gold Rush settlement in the now defunct Klamath County, California.
+It then became a California Gold Rush settlement in the now defunct Klamath County.
 It has had its own post office from September 30, 1858, until today, with a short break from October 16, 1871, to August 28, 1872.

-On February 18th, 1995 Jerry Davidson was shot and killed by J.D.
+On February 18, 1995 Jerry Davidson was shot and killed by J.D.
 Greiner in Forks of Salmon.
-Greiner was arrested for first degree murder, but was exonerated and the death was determined as self-defense.
+Greiner was arrested for first degree murder, but was exonerated and the death was determined to have taken place in self-defense.